Free investment calculators — no signup required

 Morning Star (Bullish)

 Sellers exhausted themselves on day 1, hesitated on day 2, and buyers reclaimed control on day 3.
-Powerful at swing lows.
+The morning star is one of the most reliable bullish reversal candlestick patterns, especially powerful at swing lows.

 Evening Star (Bearish)